-21. Venue is proper in Albany County because that is where Respondents "refused to principal offices are located in Albany County.
+21. Venue is proper in Albany County because that is where Respondents "refused to perform the dut[ies] specifically enjoined upon [them] by law"; because "material events . . . took place" in Albany County, as described in the paragraphs below; and because Respondents' principal offices are located in Albany County.
 CPLR § 506(b); see also id. § 7804(b) (providing that a proceeding brought pursuant to Article 78 must be brought in the supreme court of the county specified in CPLR § 506(b)).